- Tip #1. Clear Criteria = Clear Result

 Best code review practices reflect Agile team principles, like personal responsibility for the result and striving to become a better developer than yesterday.
 First, organize the code review for personal growth.
 The received feedback helps your team members grow, adapt to new coding techniques, and stay up-to-date with industry best practices.

-Frankly, business owners can highlight even more benefits of code review than reducing the price for bug fixing.
+Frankly, business owners can highlight even more code review benefits than reducing the price for bug fixing.

 Reliable reputation in the market.
 Early debugging is about improving user experience and getting positive word-of-mouth.